SpinStabilized/spinstabilized.github.io/_pages/about.markdown

 and a masters of engineering in systems engineering from the University of Maryland.
 With a solid foundation in software, Brian was initially exposed to more advanced topics in hardware while working on the Hubble Space Telescope Project.
-Over time, Brian began writing for GeekDad and has become a part of the growing Maker community.
-Brian lives in Maryland with his beautiful wife and two boys.
+Brian has now been at NASA for over 20 years with multiple missions successfully in operation.
+Brian has also written for the _GeekDad_ blog, was the technical editor for _Hacking the Raspberry Pi_, and author of the _Beagle Bone Black Primer_.
+Brian lives in Maryland with his beautiful wife and two awesome kids.

 ## Work Project Experience